stevenlybeck/psychic-octo-giggle/README.md

 pnpm install
 ```

-2. Run the app with NODE_ENV=production:
+2. Run the app with NODE_ENV=production which ensures UntrustedHost error will happen:
 ```bash
 pnpm repro_dev
 ```